 Introduction:

 Io is the most volcanically active body in the solar system, with more than 100 active volcanoes at any time.
-Data from spacecraft (Voyager and Galileo) and ground-based telescopes (such as IRTF) have been used to study Io’s volcanoes and how they change with time.
+Data from spacecraft (Voyager and Galileo) and ground-based telescopes (such as IRTF) have been used to study Io’s volcanoes and how their activity changes with time.
 More recently, the New Horizons spacecraft flew by the Jupiter system on its way to Pluto.
 Its closest approach to Io occurred on February 28th, 2007 at a range of 2.24 million km.
 For more than 3 days, the spacecraft was within 3.5 million km, close enough to obtain high quality observations covering all longitudes of Io.

 The Long-Range Reconnaissance Imager (LORRI), a high-resolution black and white camera, obtained 190 images, including many4 of an eclipsed Io.
-These images covered only 60% of the surface (missing longitudes 30 to 170 W).
+These images covered about 60% of the surface (missing longitudes 30 to 170 W).
 The Multicolor Visible Imaging Camera (MVIC), a four-color (visible to near infrared) camera, obtained 17 sets of images.
-Spencer et al. (2007) searched these data for plumes and surface changes, and found a new bright hotspots at 22 N 245 W that they called East Girru.
+Spencer et al. (2007) searched these data for plumes and surface changes, and found a new bright hotspot at 22 N 245 W that they designated “East Girru”, due to its location east of the Girru hotspot.
 Here, we present a complete view of hotspots in all LORRI and MVIC data.

-With a wide-band filter covering approximately 400 to 900 nm, LORRI data are most useful for detecting high-temperature eruptions, changes in brightness with time, and, due to the higher spatial resolution, precisely locating emission sources.
+With a wide-band filter covering approximately 400 to 900 nm, LORRI data are more useful than MVIC data for detecting high-temperature eruptions, changes in brightness with time, and, due to the higher spatial resolution, precisely locating emission sources.
 Many of the images captured a partially daylit disk that could be used to fit Io’s limb and, thus, determine locations of any hotspots with great accuracy (within 50 km in most cases).

 Image processing